-(b) Registration.

-Every Non-gaming Vendor providing services or goods to the Gaming Operation, other than a federally, state, or tribally regulated publicly traded public utility company, shall be subject to a requirement to register with SNGA and provide such information to SNGA as SNGA may by regulation require prior to contracting with or providing such goods and/or services to the Gaming Operation.

-- (1) The Chief Gaming Regulator may, by regulation, except Non-gaming Vendors from this registration requirement where the contract amount is de minimus, or the potential for unlawful or criminal conduct is negligible. - The Chief Gaming Regulator may, by regulation, require federally, state, or tribally regulated publicly traded utility companies to register or be registered under this provision if he or she determines that there is a potential for criminal activity relating to the Gaming Operation contracting with such companies.

-(c) Class I Gaming Permit.
+- (b) Registration.
+Every Non-gaming Vendor providing services or goods to the Gaming Operation, other than a federally, state, or tribally regulated publicly traded public utility company, shall be subject to a requirement to register with SNGA and provide such information to SNGA as SNGA may by regulation require prior to contracting with or providing such goods and/or services to the Gaming Operation. - (1) The Chief Gaming Regulator may, by regulation, except Non-gaming Vendors from this registration requirement where the contract amount is de minimus, or the potential for unlawful or criminal conduct is negligible. - (2) The Chief Gaming Regulator may, by regulation, require federally, state, or trihally regulated publicly traded utility companies to register or be registered under this provision if he or she determines that there is a potential for criminal activity relating to the Gaming Operation contracting with such companies. - (c) Class I Gaming Permit.
 A permit issued by SNGA shall be required for the conduct of any Class I traditional forms of Indian gaming in connection with a tribal ceremony or celebration involving wagering where the aggregate total of prizes to be awarded exceeds \$10,000.
-Tribal social activities not involving the placement of wagers, including contests, competitions, or similar events in which prizes are awarded individually or to teams based on prowess, knowledge, or appearance, such as rodeos, powwows, sports tournaments, pageants, and other similar types of events, regardless of whether an entry fee is charged, do not constitute gaming and are expressly excluded from regulation under this Title.

-(d) Work Permit.
+Tribal social activities not involving the placement of wagers, including contests, competitions, or similar events in which prizes are awarded individually or to teams based on prowess, knowledge, or appearance, such as rodeos, powwows, sports tournaments, pageants, and other similar types of events, regardless of whether an entry fee is charged, do not constitute gaming and are expressly excluded from regulation under this Title. - (d) Work Permit.
 Every employee of the Gaming Operation who is not a Primary Management Official or a Key Employee shall be required to have a work permit issued by the SNGA.
-Such work permit shall not authorize an employee to conduct any activities requiring a License under this Title, provided that the SNGA may require any or all gaming employees to be licensed upon a finding by the SNGA that the Gaming Operation is not compliant with the restrictions on the permissible duties and functions of work permittees.
+Such work permit shall not authorize an employee to conduct any activities requiring a License under this Title, provided that the SNGA may require any or all gaming employees to be licensed upon a finding by the SNGA that the Gaming Operation is not compliant with the restrictions on the permissible duties and functions of work permittees. - (e) Prohibition.

-(e) Prohibition.
 Any other form of gaming other than those activities excepted by Section 203 of this Title conducted within the jurisdiction of the Seminole Nation is prohibited.

-[HISTORY: Ordinance No. 86-2; Ordinance No. 91-08, August 29, 1991; Codified by Law 91-12, November 16, 1991, Amended by Law No. 2003-22, December 6, 2003 Amended by Law No. 2004-01, January 17, 2004 Ordinance No. 09-08, June 6, 2009;]
+[HISTORY: Enacted by TO 86-2; amended by TO 91-08, August 29, 1991; codified by TO 91-12, November 16, 1991, amended by TO 2003-22, December 6, 2003; amended by TO 2004-01, January 17, 2004; amended by TO 09-08, June 6, 2009; superseded by TO 2011-11, October 29, 2011; NIGC approved February 9, 2012.]